NIEM/NIEM.github.io/json/data/index.md

 }
 ```

-Where `http://example.com/myIEPD` is the URI for the context resource
+Where `http://example.com/myIEPD` is the URI for the context resource:

 ```
 {